-Humana's integrated management and chronic illness program provides a proactive and comprehensive system of care for enrolled members living with chronic physical diseases, mental illness, substance use disorders and/or developmental and intellectual disabilities.
-It promotes person-centered, integrated care across the spectrum of medical, behavioral, psycho-social and long-term services and supports.
-This approach aims at eliminating fragmented and often poorly coordinated healthcare and social services that historically plague effective treatment for these individuals and results in poor health status and ineffectual expenditures.
+Humana's integrated management and chronic illness program provides a proactive and comprehensive system of care for enrolled members living with chronic physical diseases, mental illness, substance use disorders, and/or developmental and intellectual disabilities.
+It promotes person-centered, integrated care across the spectrum of medical, behavioral, psychosocial, and long-term services and supports.
+This approach aims at eliminating fragmented and often poorly coordinated healthcare and social services that historically plague effective treatment for these individuals and result in poor health status and ineffectual expenditures.

-The description below is designed to provide a broad overview of Humana's care management program.
-Many members may already receive community-based case management through the community mental health center network in Illinois.
-Humana and Carelon engage existing case managers whenever possible to ensure continuity of care, avoid unnecessary disruption in services and multiple contacts.
+The description below provides a broad overview of Humana's care management program.
+Many members may already receive community-based case management through the CMHC network in Illinois.
+Humana and Carelon engage existing case managers whenever possible to ensure continuity of care and avoid unnecessary disruption in services and multiple contacts.

-The provider's participation is key and includes the following activities:
+The provider's participation is key and includes:

-- Participation in ICT care conferences via phone, through exchange of written communications and in-person - Participation in inbound and outbound communications to foster care coordination - Promote HEDIS and NCQA quality measures - Provide all medical record documentation and information as requested to support Humana's fulfillment of state and federal regulatory and accreditation obligations, (e.g., HEDIS)
+- Participation in ICT care conferences via phone, through exchange of written communications and in-person - Participation in inbound and outbound communications to foster care coordination - Promotion of HEDIS and NCQA quality measures - Provision of all medical record documentation and information as requested to support Humana's fulfillment of state and federal regulatory and accreditation obligations (e.g., HEDIS)

-Provider's role and responsibility in care coordination, care transitions, comprehensive medication reviews and preventive screenings:
+The provider's role and responsibility in care coordination, care transitions, comprehensive medication reviews and preventive screenings includes:

-- Assure that members are informed of specific healthcare needs requiring follow-up and receive self-care training that includes medication adherence and other measures to promote health. - Ensure the member receives necessary and appropriate specialty, ancillary, emergency and hospital care, and is provided the necessary referrals and communication to specialists, hospitalists, SNFs and other providers needed to assist consultation and treatment recommendation, equipment and/or member services. - Provide coordination of care for members who are homebound or have significant mobility limitations to ensure access to care through home visits by nurse practitioners or physicians. - Track and document appointments, clinical treatment plans and member care received from referred to specialists, other healthcare providers or agencies to ensure continuity of care. - Obtain authorizations and notify Humana for any out-of-network services when an in-network provider of the specialty in question is not available in the geographical area. - Work with Humana's care coordination team to arrange for a member to receive a second opinion from a qualified in-network healthcare professional or arrange for the member to obtain one outside the network, if a qualified in-network provider is unavailable. - Initiate or assist with the discharge or transfer of members from an inpatient facility to the most medically appropriate level-of-care facility or back to the member's home or permanent place of domicile.
-Consider the availability of in-network facilities and obtain appropriate authorizations if using out-of-network facilities. - Support, participate in, and communicate with the ICT in person and/or in writing, in development and implementation of an individualized plan of care to facilitate effective care coordination. - Provide timely access to medical records or information for quality management and other purposes, including audits, reviews of complaints or appeals, HEDIS, and other studies, and promptly respond to recommendations for improvement by developing and enacting a corrective/improvement plan, as appropriate. - Follow the preventive care guidelines set by the U.S. Preventive Services Task Force and provide and document the preventive care services required by the NCQA for HEDIS quality assurance reporting requirements.
+- Assuring members are informed of specific healthcare needs requiring follow-up and receive self-care training that includes medication adherence and other measures to promote health - Ensuring the member receives necessary and appropriate specialty, ancillary, emergency and hospital care and is provided the necessary referrals and communication to specialists, hospitalists, SNFs and other providers needed to assist consultation and treatment recommendation, equipment and/or member services - Providing coordination of care for members who are homebound or have significant mobility limitations to ensure access to care through home visits by providers - Tracking and documenting appointments, clinical treatment plans and member care received from specialists, other healthcare providers or agencies to ensure continuity of care - Obtaining preauthorization for and notifying Humana of any out-of-network services when an in-network provider of the specialty in question is not available in the geographical area - Working with Humana's care coordination team to arrange for a member to receive a second opinion from a qualified in-network provider or arranging for the member to obtain one outside the network if a qualified in-network provider is unavailable